rubenmesserschmidt/Section-Box_docs/docs/source/settings.rst

 General Settings
 ################

-Here are all settings of the active section box located.
+Here are all settings of the active section box located that are affecting the whole box.

-.. tip:: All settings can be set as default by right clicking on them and choosing *Set as Default*.

 ******
 Method